People

 Graduate Students

-Marissa Hanley, Plant and Soil Sciences PhD Student
+Marissa Hanley, Plant and Soil Sciences PhD Candidate

 Marissa Hanley is a graduate student at UMass Amherst’s Stockbridge School of Agriculture researching the effects of different carbon inputs on the formation and distribution of anoxic microsites in otherwise oxic soils.
 She completed her undergraduate degree in Environmental Science at UMass Amherst where she researched heavy metal toxicity in soils, mushrooms, and respective substrates throughout New England’s Connecticut River Valley.